Processing rules are used to copy the data that you send in context data variables to eVars, props, and other variables for reporting.

-For more information about processing rules, see Processing rules overview.
+For more information about processing rules, see Processing rules overview in the Adobe Analytics documentation.

 When working with processing rules, remember the following information: